dwipddalal/joint-gym/README.md

 The Q-function represents the quality of taking a particular action in a specific state.
 By computing the Q-values for all actions in each state, an agent can determine the best action to take in each state and thus optimize its behavior to maximize its expected total reward.

+### Objective in reinforcement learning
+In RL the objective is to find an approximate function that can map input state and action pair with expected value.

 ## Documentation Sytle

 We have used PEP 8 format style.